Hoang-Long2012/DiskInfo/README.md

 Name: DiskInfo
 Version: 1.9
 Platform: Windows
-A small utility to check basic information about your drive right in the command line interface.
+A small utility to check basic information about your drive.
 ## Features:
 - Drive usage.
 - Sort by used/free/total.